Services

 WARNING

-This service does not emit events with individual features because importing large batch of features could lead to big performance drop.
+This service does not emit events with individual features when importing large batch of features as it could lead to big performance drop.
 For the same reason, any operation result contains only the feature identifier not the whole object as usual.
+See details in related section below.

-The common model is a GeoJSON feature (opens new window) with a GeoJSON geometry (opens new window).
+The common model is a GeoJSON feature with a GeoJSON geometry.
 However, it also supports time-stamped features to manage the temporal evolution of either the geometry (e.g. a moving aircraft) or the attributes/properties (e.g. a probe).
 As a consequence it can also contains the following additional fields:

 The raw data model of a feature (i.e. when no aggregation is performed) as used by the API is detailed below.